Water is arguably the second most important element after oxygen. Making up over 70% of the body, water is one of the foundations of life.

 How does water affect how I look?

-- Water helps maintain proper muscle tone - By preventing dehydration, water gives the muscles the ability to contract healthily.
+- Water helps to maintain proper muscle tone - By preventing dehydration, water gives the muscles the ability to contract healthily.

 - Helps rid the body of fat - Through increasing metabolic function, water plays a key role in ridding the body of fat.
 Similarly, when dehydrated, fat deposits increase causing your body to absorb more fat than required.
 Nevertheless, be cautious of over-hydration as it can lead to kidney damage.